Zoning: Conditional zoning

-Conditional use permits (also called special use permits) enable land uses that because of their special nature may be suitable only in certain locations, or arranged or operated in a particular manner.
+Conditional zoning should not be confused with conditional-use permits (also called special-use permits), a quasi-judicial process that enables land uses that, because of their special nature, may be suitable only in certain locations, or when arranged or operated in a particular manner.
+Uses which might be disallowed under current zoning, such as a school or a community center, can be permitted via conditional-use permits.